The Need For Speed: Rapid Refitting Techniques for Bayesian Spectral Characterization of the Gravitational Wave

 \autoref{fig:sigma} shows the relationship between the power-law parameter uncertainties as a function of $N_\mathrm{eff}$.
-We fitted a 10-frequency, $N_p$-pulsar powerlaw with the GFL Lite pipeline, adding pulsars in order of the greatest to smallest value of $\sum_k^{N_f} 1/ \sigma_\mathrm{G}(\log_{10}\rho_{p,k})^{2}$.
-We computed the marginalized posterior uncertainty on both power-law parameters using the rank-based standard deviation estimate $\sigma_\mathrm{G}$.
+We fitted a 10-frequency, $N_p$-pulsar powerlaw with the GFL Lite pipeline, adding pulsars in order of the greatest to smallest value of $\sum_k^{N_f} 1/ \sigma_\mathrm{G}(\log_{10}\rho_{p,k})^{2}$, i.e., in order of most-constrained to least-constrained pulsar spectrum.
+We computed the marginalized posterior uncertainty on both power-law parameters using the rank-based standard-deviation estimate $\sigma_\mathrm{G}$, defined es earlier.
 We see here that increasing the number of real pulsars increases the effective number of pulsars in the PTA, and decreases $\sigma_\mathrm{G}$ for both parameters.
 These studies allow us to posit a general relationship for spectral constraints in Bayesian PTA analyses, where $\sigma_\mathrm{G}\propto 1/\sqrt{N_\mathrm{eff}}$, as one may expect for a standard-deviation-type quantity computed from a data sample.